tgymnich/homebridge-LEDStrip/README.md

 This plugin is designed to control an analog RGB LED Strip.
 Connect the red green blue, ground wires to the GPIOS 17,22,24 and ground.
+Run as root!